 Opportunities for shared use of railroad rights-of-way and public lands will be of mutual benefit.

 Use of railroad properties in this corridor is mostly limited to opportunities for sharing corridors and rights-of-way.
-In each case, the Authority will reach agreement with the private or public railroad or asset owner and will not involve operation on tracks used by operating railroads in this corridor.
-Areas of likely agreement include grade-separated structures crossing rail lines, spurs or other property along the line, and longitudinal use of portions of freight rail right-of-way between Fresno and Bakersfield.
+The Authority will reach agreement with each private or public railroad or asset owner and will not involve operation on tracks used by operating railroads in this corridor.